cloud66/help-old/_posts/web-server/2012-01-03-nginx-auth.md

 3. Now we can go ahead and customize the Nginx configuration, which you can see more about in our [Nginx CustomConfig documentation](/how-to/nginx-customconfig.html).

-You will want to add the following code within the _server_ section of your configuration, for example on line 88 of the file so that it applies to all environments.
+You will want to add the following code within the _server_ section of your configuration.
+Where you put it will depend on which Rack server you are running, and whether or not you are using HTTPS traffic.

 <pre class="terminal">
-location /
-{
 	auth_basic "Restricted";
 	auth_basic_user_file &#123;&#123; deploy_to &#125;&#125;/current/.htpasswd;
-}
 </pre>

+#### Passenger
+- HTTP: Line _116_
+- HTTPS: Line _190_

+#### Unicorn and others
+- HTTP: Line _122_
+- HTTPS: Line _197_

 This will read your password file from your repository directory on the server.
 Once you save that configuration, it will apply immediately on your server.